adriangb/di/docs/README.md

 ```

 When we called `execute()`, `di` checked `controller` and saw that it needed a `Request`.
 Then it looked at the binds, found the bound provider and injected that.

+## Project Aims

+This project is primarily geared for enviroments that already use inversion of control (think web frameworks, CLI frameworks or anything else where you define functions and "it calls you").

+It particularly excels in async / concurrent environments, since the DI system has first class support for async dependencies and can gather dependencies concurrently.